matildabrantley/matildabrantley/README.md

     * Keep track of your fitness using Mongo database.
 * [Meta-Evolution Lab](https://github.com/matildabrantley/metaevolution) - M.E.R.N Stack, Custom Neural Networks, Phaser 3 Game Engine, Material-UI, React-Spring
    * Online Lab for Open-ended AI through Hierarchical Evolution

+My coding experience goes back over a decade as an enthusiastic hobbyist, coming from a family of coders and engineers.
+I started with C++ and Java in the late 2000s, writing simple neural nets.
+In university, I received a well-rounded CS education of both theory and application, discovering new paradigms and learning Haskell, C, C#, Python and JavaScript.
+I enjoyed working with JS so much I decided to specialize in full stack web development: designing apps for the web uniquely bridges that divide between user and developer in ways both succinct and satisfying.